On the Robustness of Distributed Computing Networks: Numerical results

 Then, we study the performance of the interdiction algorithms under arbitrary interdiction costs.
 The cost of removing each link is independently and uniformly chosen from $(0,1)$.
-The cost of removing the computation resource at each node is independently and uniformly chosen from $(0,0.1)$. \iftechreport{}{The performances of Algorithm \ref{alg:greedycost} and its cost-aware extension are illustrated in Fig. \ref{fig6:compare}, based on the example where $s=1, t=2$.
-More comprehensive simulation results can be found in \cite{tech}.}
+The cost of removing the computation resource at each node is independently and uniformly chosen from $(0,0.1)$.

-\iftechreport{ For $s=1, t=2$, the values of max-flow after the optimal binary interdiction, approximate binary interdiction using Algorithm \ref{alg:greedycost}, and approximate partial interdiction using an extension from Algorithm \ref{alg:greedycost} are presented in Fig. \ref{fig6:int3}.
+For $s=1, t=2$, the values of max-flow after the optimal binary interdiction, approximate binary interdiction using Algorithm \ref{alg:greedycost}, and approximate partial interdiction using an extension from Algorithm \ref{alg:greedycost} are presented in Fig. \ref{fig6:int3}.
 The curve for optimal binary interdiction is steeper for small budgets compared with Fig. \ref{fig6:int1}, since it is possible to remove large computation resource at small cost due to the independence between cost and capacity.
 However, the performance of the greedy algorithms deteriorates.
 It is worth noting that the objective is not monotone under the greedy algorithm.
 The reason is that, in the greedy algorithm, a saturated link that has a high cost can be ruled out when the budget is small, which allows a larger cut that has a smaller cost to be removed.
 Similarly, the performance of the algorithms for $s=1,t=10$ is illustrated in Fig. \ref{fig6:int4}.

 We next compare the greedy algorithm and the cost-aware greedy algorithm on network interdiction with arbitrary cost.
 We observe in Fig. \ref{fig6:compare} that the cost-aware greedy algorithm has significantly better performance for $s = 1, t = 2$.
 This can be explained by that a large number of computation nodes are attacked under the optimal strategy, and minimizing the attack cost becomes more important.
 However, the improvement is not significant for $s = 1, t = 10$, where a small number of links are attacked under the optimal strategy.
 The cost-aware greedy algorithm rely on the interdiction cost instead of capacity to compute the attacked links, and may attack links whose removal does not have a significant impact on the max-flow.